supercobra/goreddit/README.md

 # goreddit

-This repository holds the Reddit aap Go code.
+This repository holds the gerddit aap Go code.

-Reddit displays the latest 'golang' headlines of a subreddit.
+goreddit displays the latest 'golang' headlines of a subreddit.

+## Installation

+    go get github.com/supercobra/goreddit/geddit

+## To run

+$ geddit

 ## Licence